-There is currently an unmet need in higher education for a structured, pre-emptive programme of support to help students enhance their capacity to respond resiliently to stress.
-Resilience is a complex biopsychosocial construct that subsumes a number of processes and capacities for adapting to stressful events in ways that facilitate continued optimal functioning.
+There is currently an unmet need in higher education for a structured, preemptive programme of support to help students enhance their resilience to stress.
 This article presents a mixed-methods evaluation of a transferable biopsychosocial resilience intervention for students - the Resilience Enhancement Programme for Students (REP-S).
-In Study 1, a randomised control trial showed that, in a sample of 65 students (36 intervention group, 25 control group), participating in the intervention was associated with significantly decreased perceived stress (p=.002), decreased trait neuroticism (p=.011) and enhanced self-esteem focus group data from 20 students provided evidence that the intervention led to perceived positive changes, including reports of sleeping better, dealing effectively with assessments and managing interpersonal challenges.
-Future steps in the delivery and evaluation of the REP-S are discussed.
+In Study 1, a randomised control trial showed that participating in the intervention was associated with significantly decreased perceived stress, decreased trait neuroticism and enhanced self-esteem over a period of one month.
+In Study 2, written and focus-group qualitative data from students provided evidence that the intervention led to perceived positive changes, including sleeping better, dealing more effectively with assessments and managing interpersonal challenges.
+Future steps in the evaluation of the REP-S are discussed.